maarten-pennings/6502/3eeprom/README.md

 703 4C 02 07 #        JMP LOOP
 ```

-One of the [demo scripts](eeprom-programmer/inx-loop.eeprom) is the script for the Arduino EEPROM programmer.
+One of the [demo scripts](eeprom-programmer/inx-loop.eeprom) is the script for the Arduino EEPROM Programmer.
 We flashed the EEPROM, and put it in the board with the Nano, to verify the trace.
 Here we see the loop unroll.